|Katie Meier Profile|

 The season also saw the emergence of sophomore forward Morgan Stroman.
-The 6-1, 2009 McDonald's All-American matched Johnson for the team lead with 11 double-doubles on the season, as she scored 13.6 points and grabbed 8.2 rebounds per game.
-For her efforts she was named Third Team All-ACC.
+The 6-1, 2009 McDonald’s All-American matched Johnson for the team lead with 11 double-doubles on the season, as she scored 13.6 points and grabbed 8.2 rebounds per game.
+For her efforts she was named third team All-ACC.

-Miami's success continued into the 2011-12 season.
+Miami’s success continued into the 2011-12 season.
 The Canes finished second in the conference standings with a record of 14-2 and were 26-6 overall.
-UM also defeated the eventual conference tournament champion - Maryland - both times they faced in the regular season.
+UM also defeated the eventual conference tournament champion - Maryland - both times they battled in the regular season.

 Unfortunately, Morgan Stroman suffered a season-ending injury midway through the conference schedule, leaving a seemingly insurmountable void in the lineup.
 However, junior guard Stefanie Yderstrom stepped up to the occasion.
 The native of Sweden ended the season with more three-pointers than any other player in the league as was rewarded with a Third Team All-ACC selection.

-Miami once again advanced to the NCAA tournament as a No. 3 seed.
-The Canes traveled to Spokane, Wash. and defeated the No. 14 seed, Idaho State in the first round but fell to host Gonzaga in the second.
+Miami once again advanced to the NCAA Tournament as a No. 3 seed.
+The Canes traveled to Spokane, Wash., and defeated the No. 14 seed, Idaho State in the first round but fell to host Gonzaga in the second.